-7.94.
+7.109.
 In a meeting of the WTO General Council on 8 May 2018, the United States referred to "the reasons underlying the United States' defense of critical national security interests" and recalled the Presidential Proclamations under Section 232 "determining that tariffs are necessary to adjust imports of steel and aluminum articles that threaten to impair the national security of the United States".
 The United States further referred at that meeting to having "previously informed Members about the proclamations issued by the President pursuant to Section 232 of the Trade Expansion Act of 1962, as amended".
 The United States additionally referred to its "statement at the Council for Trade in Goods meeting on March 23 - a statement we provided consistent with the Decision Concerning Article XXI of the General Agreement taken by the GATT Council on 30 November 1982".
 At a meeting of the DSB following the complainant's request for establishment of a panel in this dispute, the United States referred to the determination that "imports of steel and aluminum threaten to impair U.S. national security".

-7.95.
+7.110.
 On 28 September 2018, the United States notified import quotas on steel products from the Republic of Korea, Argentina, and Brazil, and aluminium products from Argentina to the WTO Committee on Market Access.
 In this notification, the United States listed Article XXI of the GATT 1994 as the "WTO Justification and Grounds for Restriction".

-7.96.
+443

+7.111.
 Based on the foregoing evidence, the Panel considers that a central aspect of the design and application of the measures at issue is their relation to the United States' determination of a threat to its national security under the relevant domestic laws.
 The national security considerations of the United States are manifest in the application, modification, and removal of the additional duties, quotas, and exemptions discussed above.
 Moreover, this aspect of the measures was emphasized and explicitly linked to Article XXI of the GATT 1994 by the United States in a series of notifications and statements to various official bodies of the WTO.
-The Panel considers significant the indications at both the domestic and multilateral levels that the measures at issue related to the United States' determination of a threat to its national security and the explicit references to Article XXI of the GATT 1994 as the legal basis under the covered agreements pursuant to which the measures were sought, taken, or maintained.
-While the domestic legal status or statements by a Member to official WTO bodies are not determinative of the legal characterization of measures under the covered agreements in dispute settlement, the Panel considers such evidence to be relevant within the context of an objective assessment under Article 11.1(c) of the Agreement on Safeguards.
-This is particularly so where there is evidence contemporaneous with the adoption of the measures that is
+The Panel considers significant the indications at both the domestic and multilateral levels that the measures at issue related to the United States' determination of a threat to its national security and the explicit references to Article XXI of the GATT 1994 as the legal basis under the covered agreements pursuant to which the measures were sought, taken, or maintained.444 While the domestic legal status or statements by a Member to official WTO bodies are not determinative of the legal characterization of measures under the covered agreements in dispute settlement, the Panel considers such evidence to be relevant within the context of an objective assessment under Article 11.1(c) of the Agreement on Safeguards.
+This is particularly so where there is evidence contemporaneous with the adoption of the measures that is confirmed by other relevant evidence of the measures' design and application.
+In this dispute, the features of the measures outlined above indicate that the United States' determination of a threat to its national security under Section 232 is a central aspect of the measures with respect to their

-$^{^{411}}$ Council for Trade in Goods, Minutes of the Meeting held on 23 and 26 March 2018, G/C/M/131, (Exhibit USA-81), pp. 26-27.

-412 Committee on Safeguards, Communication from the United States, G/SG/168, (Exhibit USA-82), pp. 1-2 and fn 2.
+$^{^{\}rm 440}$ Committee on Safeguards, Communication from the United States, G/SG/168, (Exhibit USA-82), pp. 1-2 and fn 2.